Australia and New Zealand actively seek Chinese tourist

-The newly wealthy young Chinese are educated, technically inclined, sophisticated and travel extensively for experiences and shopping.
-As per the report published by united nation’s world tourism organization, in 2013 Chinese spent a whopping US $ 139 billion, more than travellers’ from any other country.
-Also the number of Chinese travelers went up by 14 million from the previous year , to reach a total of 97 million, thus making the Chinese travel market lucrative and attractive to the global markets are waiting for it restore in 2023.
+The newly wealthy young Chinese are educated, technically inclined, and sophisticated and travel extensively for experiences and shopping.
+As per the report published by the united nation world tourism organization, in 2019 Chinese spent a whopping US $ 139 billion, more than travellers from any other country.
+Also, the number of Chinese travellers went to more than 150 million, thus making the Chinese travel market lucrative and attractive so the global markets are waiting for it restore in 2023.

 The rise of Chinese disposable income

-Today, Chinese have more disposable incomes with the meteoric rise of their economy.
-This has led to urbanization, increased use of internet, online businesses all of which have contributed to the increased willingness and the ability to travel extensively.
+Today, the Chinese have more disposable incomes with the meteoric rise of their economy.
+This has led to urbanization, increased use of the internet, and online businesses all of which have contributed to the increased willingness and ability to travel extensively.
 The earlier generation of Chinese travelled mostly for shopping, but the educated and suave young, new Chinese travel for experiences.

 Chinese tourists prefer to go to beaches and cities

-Though, Chinese like to travel extensively across the globe, they have a special preference for beach and cities.
-As such countries with beautiful beaches, oceans, etc. such as Australia, New Zealand have always been on top of the wish list of Chinese travellers.
+Though the Chinese like to travel extensively across the globe, they have a special preference for beaches and cities.
+As such countries with beautiful beaches, oceans, etc. such as Australia, and New Zealand have always been on top of the wish list of Chinese travellers.
 This was also supported by a survey conducted by Hotels.com, on 3000 Chinese travellers who expressed their interest to travel to Australia in a year, than to any other country.
-New Zealand also is on their list of preferred destination for travel.
+New Zealand also is on their list of the preferred destination for travel.

-The Australian friendly welcome is powerful to attracting Chinese tourists
+The Australian-friendly welcome is powerful in attracting Chinese tourists

 Australia increases its budget in the tourism industry in the hope of getting an even bigger slice

 Chinese are flocking to Australia, bringing along revenues for the tourism industry there.
-Australia has been marketing tourism to china extensively allocating 25% of its budget for promoting tourism Australian in small and big cities of China.
-To bring in more tourists to Australia, from China, tourism Australia has teamed up with Southern Airlines of China which using the slogan of “Australia, it’s not that far” promoting Australia to Chinese.
+Australia has been marketing tourism to china extensively allocating 25% of its budget to promoting tourism Australian in small and big cities in China.
+To bring in more tourists to Australia, from China, tourism Australia has teamed up with Southern Airlines of China which uses the slogan “Australia, it’s not that far” to promote Australia to the Chinese.

 China is a great source of tourists for New Zealand, with 1.2 million Chinese tourists visiting NZ every year.
-New Zealandhas made similar arrangements to promote tourism, they have signed an agreement with China Southern Airlines to carry more passengers between the two countries.
-Also, New Zealand has also eased the visa rules for South China airlines frequent flyer card members, those with gold, and silver cardholders.
-According to the agreement these cardholders can show their travel history for the past two years, in-lieu of statements’ showing funds for covering their expenses in New Zealand.
-With the success of this rule, New Zealand government is considering entering into similar arrangements with other airlines such as Air New Zealand.
+New Zealand has made similar arrangements to promote tourism, they have signed an agreement with China Southern Airlines to carry more passengers between the two countries.
+Also, New Zealand has also eased the visa rules for South China airlines’ frequent flyer card members, those with gold, and silver cardholders.
+According to the agreement, these cardholders can show their travel history for the past two years, in lieu of statements’ showing funds for covering their expenses in New Zealand.
+With the success of this rule, the New Zealand government is considering entering into similar arrangements with other airlines such as Air New Zealand.

 The power of this agreement